fbradasc/CPPCM/README.md

                     //
                     if (tppmsum.entangled())
                     {
-                        // - drive the c-th control/servo of the sub_module-th sub module
+                        // - drive the c-th control/servo of the module-th sub module
                         //
                     }
                     else